Keep Vacaville Safe

 5. Public Comments

 Every comment helps to make our voices heard!
-Drop in when you can and make a comment.
+Please take a few minutes and submit a comment.

 1. Be respectful.
 We want to convince the decision makers that approval is a bad idea.
 We need them to hear that we are reasonable people and we need them on our side.